Did you know you can get paid market research jobs online?

 If you look at market research companies websites they’re very clear about who they’re looking for.

-Some projects are based around specific areas (for example they may be looking for people in the UK, or London or Durham or Newcastle) and some are based around age groups (for example they only want to interview people aged 18-25, or people with kids, or people over 55).
+Some projects are based around specific areas, for example, they may be looking for people in the UK, or London or Durham or Newcastle.
+Some are based around age groups, for example, they only want to interview people aged 18-25, or people with kids, or people over 55.